 Anchoring this sense of belonging for our girls is one of our most important jobs as a parent.
 Teaching our daughters that they belong in a world that often fills them with oppositional messages can be tough, so empowering them is key.

-When looking to build our girls up, commit to empowering them to:
+When looking to build our girls up, commit to empowering them to these things

 - Develop their voice